 - Project Plan.
 Do not exceed 5 pages.
 Provide detailed information about the project you propose to develop within a narrative statement.
 The project plan narrative should include the academic bases for the proposed activities, specific research plans and methodology, and potential results of the project.
 Refer to the section below, Review Process and Criteria, for additional considerations.
 A bibliography of relevant work should be attached separately in the next checklist section.
 Proposals for work in basic science should address the potential applications of the work to a problem of importance to both Mexico and the United States.
 For any project activities to be conducted in Mexico, planned involvement of Mexican collaborators must be clearly detailed and supported in writing, including a copy of a letter of invitation from the host Mexican institution (see Conditions of Award above).
 You may disregard this instruction if your project does not involve fieldwork or travel to Mexico.
-The project plan is uploaded to the online application site and also included in the hard copies sent to UC MEXUS.
-The letter can be uploaded under "attachments."
+The project plan is uploaded to the online application site and also included in the hard copy sent to UC MEXUS.
+The letter can be uploaded under “attachments.”

 - Bibliography.
 Provide an abbreviated list of bibliographic references for your project plan and/or relevant work for your dissertation topic.
 Keep the list brief, no more than 2-3 pages.
-The bibliography is uploaded to the online application site and also included in the hard copies sent to UC MEXUS.
+The bibliography is uploaded to the online application site and also included in the hard copy sent to UC MEXUS.

 - Budget Request specifying the cost to support the project activities along with a detailed explanation of all requested items.
 Refer to the Budgets section above regarding eligible expenses.
 Keep in mind that the budget is part of the criteria for the review process.
-For the hard copies to be sent after electronic submission, the cover sheet can be printed out directly from the online application site, where it says "print application."
+For the hard copy to be sent after the electronic submission, the cover sheet can be printed out directly from the online application site, where it says “print application.”

 - Letters of intent to participate from any additional academic participants, written in English or Spanish.
 (Letters of intent are not required from the applicant, students, or the advisor.)
-The letters are uploaded to the online application site and the paper versions with signatures included in the hard copies sent to UC MEXUS.
+The letters are uploaded to the online application site and the paper versions with signatures included in the hard copy sent to UC MEXUS.
 Faxes and e-mail messages will not be accepted.

 - Attachments.
 These should be kept to a minimum.
 Attach only critical documents in the on-line submission, such as maps or sample survey instruments.
 If these items cannot be incorporated into the online application site, please provide 10 copies for reviewers.
 Items that are not uploaded must be included with the hard copy set (they cannot be added in after the deadline) and should not exceed 10 pages in length.
 For any activities to be undertaken in Mexico, the proposal must include a copy of a letter of invitation from a Mexican academic and/or research institution.
 Please upload a copy of the letter here and include a hard copy with the proposal packet sent to UC MEXUS.
 The letter should be addressed to the applicant, and the applicant should retain the original for his/her use while in Mexico.